IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Method

 where $Q_k(z)$ denotes the $z$-th empirical quantile of the $\Delta_i^k$, and $\Phi^{-1}$ is the inverse cumulative distribution function of the normal distribution.
 In other words, the mean of the inliers is taken to be the median of the $\Delta_i^k$; the standard deviation of the inliers is taken to be proportional to the empirical inter-quartile range $\mathrm{IQR} = Q_k(0.75) - Q_k(0.25)$, where we used the fact that the inter-quartile range of the normal distribution is $\mathrm{IQR}_\mathrm{norm} = \Phi^{-1}(0.75) - \Phi^{-1}(0.25) \approx 1.349$.
 For every pair ($i$, $k$), we then test the condition

-which if true, denotes that $x_i$ is abnormally larger than $x_{i-k}$.
-In this case, we say thereafter that $x_{i-k}$ casts a vote against $x_i$, which we note $(i-k) \xrightarrow[]{} i$.
-The full set of votes can be represented as the edges of a directed graph, where the nodes are channel indices.
-In the initial version of the IQRM algorithm, an input data point $x_i$ was deemed to be an outlier if Eq. \ref{eq:outlier_definition} was true for any trial lag value $k$, or in other words, if it received just a single vote.
-This however created a moral equivalence problem where the algorithm was unable to distinguish between a legitimate outlier lying far above the local trend, and an acceptable point that happens to be the neighbour of another lying far below the local trend.
-In fact, the presence of such a \textit{low} outlier created a pathological case where the algorithm would mask most of its neighbours against any common sense.
-Keeping a full record of votes provides a means to solve this issue: a vote $i \xrightarrow[]{} j$ is considered valid if and only if $i$ has cast \textit{strictly} less votes in total than $j$ has received.
-Any point that receives at least one \textit{valid} vote is finally marked as an outlier, and the algorithm returns a binary mask with the same size as the input data sequence.
-The vote pruning process is illustrated on an example in Fig. \ref{fig:iqrm_voting}.
+which if true denotes that $x_i$ is abnormally larger than $x_{i-k}$, but on its own this does not enable discrimination between cases where $x_i$ is a \textit{high} outlier that should be flagged, and where $x_{i-k}$ is a \textit{low} outlier that should be ignored.
+Flagging any $x_i$ for which Eq. \ref{eq:outlier_definition} is true for at least one trial lag value $k$ would create a pathological case where the algorithm would mask the entire neighbourhood of every \textit{low} outlier against any common sense.
+Another processing step, illustrated on a simple example in Fig. \ref{fig:iqrm_voting}, is required to avoid this situation: when Eq. \ref{eq:outlier_definition} is true, we state thereafter that $x_{i-k}$ casts a ``vote" against $x_i$, which we note $(i-k) \xrightarrow[]{} i$.
+Once collected, the full set of votes can be represented as the edges of a directed graph, where the nodes are array indices.
+A vote $i \xrightarrow[]{} j$ is considered valid if and only if $i$ has cast \textit{strictly} less votes in total than $j$ has received.
+Any data point that receives at least one \textit{valid} vote is finally marked as an outlier, and the algorithm returns a binary mask with the same size as the input data sequence.
+The overall effect of IQRM on real data is shown on an example pulse from a known pulsar recorded with MeerKAT at L-Band (Fig. \ref{fig:J1226_before_after}).